gamma-opt/ShelfSpaceAllocation.jl/docs/src/index.md

 We can create an instance of the model using [`ShelfSpaceAllocationModel(::Params, ::Specs)`](@ref).

-The output values from the optimization are used to produce a [Planogram](@ref), which is a visualization of the product placement on to the shelves.

 ## Sets and Subsets
 Shelf space allocation problem consists of following sets and subsets: